WOOOOOOOOOOOOOO/starter-hugo-academic/content/home/projects.md

   slides:
     - title: Information Theory Tools for Neuroscience
       content:
-        What's the role of synergistic information in high-dimensional data, and how could we estimate it?
-A practical tool could be established based on partial information decomposition.
+        What is the role of synergistic information in high-dimensional data, and how could we estimate it?
+A practical tool can be established based on partial information decomposition.
       align: left
       background: